1731 E. 7th Avenue,

-The Broadway Theatre was one of three Ybor City theatres that entertained the locals for years.
+The Broadway Theatre was one of three Ybor City, Tampa, theatres that entertained the locals for years.

 Unlike The Ritz Theatre which played English language and Spanish language films or the Casino Theatre which ran Spanish language films almost exclusively, the Broadway Theatre appeared to play strictly English language films throughout nearly its entire run.

-The theatre was located on the second floor of the L'Unione Italiana Building (The Italian Club) in the heart of 7th Avenue at 18th Street.
+The theatre was located on the second floor of the L'Unione Italiana Building (The Italian Club) in the heart of E. 7th Avenue at 18th Street (today Angel Oliva Senior Street).
 The auditorium had a small balcony and seated approximately 700 patrons.
 L'Unione Italiana was a mutual health aid and social society for Ybor City’s Italian residents.

 The large three-story building was completed in 1918 and housed a large dance hall, a cantina (bar), a theatre, a library, a bowling alley, and several offices and recreational rooms.
 In the early years operas, plays, and musicals were performed on the theatre’s stage.

 The theatre officially became a movie house on November 24, 1935.
 The doors opened at 2:00 PM with the opening feature, "Here Comes The Navy" with James Cagney and Pat O'Brien.
 Admission for adults was 15 cents.
 Children’s admission was not advertised.
 Based on the various ads through the years, the standard daily fare were double features and serials.
 I recall seeing ads for "Gone With The Wind" when the film played at least three different times in the 1940’s.